ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |too_fast|{{response-error}} of {{&SELF}}|
 |too_many_attempts|{{response-error}} of {{&SELF}}|

-## Key Proofing Methods {#IANA-key-proof-methods}
+## GNAP Key Proofing Methods {#IANA-key-proof-methods}

-This document defines methods that the client instance can use to prove possession of a key, for which IANA is asked to create and maintain a new registry titled "Key Proofing Methods".
+This document defines methods that the client instance can use to prove possession of a key, for which IANA is asked to create and maintain a new registry titled "GNAP Key Proofing Methods".
 Initial values for this registry are given in {{IANA-key-proof-methods-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-key-proof-methods-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.